 1011 Fundamentals of Leadership and Management I

 Organization of the Army and ROTC.
 Discussion of career opportunities for ROTC graduates and the military as a profession.
 Customs and traditions of the service.
 Development of leadership potential.
-Credit cannot be earned for both MSC 1011 and 1101.

 1021 Fundamentals of Leadership and Management II